Milkshiift/Webcam-Movement-Detection/README.md

 - Video capture width/height: Configure the size of captured frame for performance benefits.
 Usually unsupported by webcams.
 - Region of interest: Define a region where the program will detect movement.
 - Kernel size: Smaller values provide more detail but more noise, higher values provide less noise but less detail.
 Recommended in the range of 1-10.
+- Blur strength: Higher values filter out more small movements and noise.
+Set to higher value if the app triggers from seemingly no changes in the region of interest.
 - Debug mode: If enabled beeps instead of executing defined action from `DoAfterDetection` function

 ## How do I change the action when movement is detected?